aws/aws-eks-best-practices/content/cost_optimization/cost_opt_networking.md

 **Using the Service Internal Traffic Policy with Istio**

-To mitigate network costs associated with _external_ incoming traffic and _internal_ traffic between Pods, you can combine Istio’s Destination Rules and the Kubernetes Service _internal traffic policy_.
+To mitigate network costs associated with _external_ incoming traffic and _internal_ traffic between Pods, you can combine Istio's Destination Rules and the Kubernetes Service _internal traffic policy_.
 The way to combine Istio destination rules with the service internal traffic policy will largely depend on 3 things:

 * The role of the microservices
 * Network traffic patterns across the microservices